open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 #### UC.Client.01 — Encrypt CDOC2 container for sending to Recipient with a security token

 **Use Case Context**
-: CDOC2 Client Application adds Sender's chosen files into the CDOC2 container and encrypts the container with CEK.
-CEK is encrypted with KEK, which is generated with key-agreement protocol between Sender and Recipient.
+: CDOC2 Client Application adds Sender's chosen files into the CDOC2 Container and encrypts the Container with CEK.
+The CEK is encrypted with a KEK, which is generated with key-agreement protocol between Sender and Recipient.

 **Scope**
 : CDOC2 Client Application (Client)